Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has become the cornerstone of training state-of-the-art reasoning large language models (LLMs) like OpenAI o1 \citep{jaech2024openai}, DeepSeek R1 \citep{guo2025deepseek}, Kimi K1.5 \citep{team2025kimi}, and Qwen3~\citep{yang2025qwen3}.
-These models demonstrate RL's unique ability to cultivate advanced reasoning capabilities, particularly in complex (STEM-related) tasks.
-However, achieving both effectiveness and efficiency in RL training hinges on overcoming a fundamental challenge: \emph{the credit assignment, i.e., accurately attributing success or failure to individual actions within a sequence}~\citep{sutton1998reinforcement}.
-In the context of LLMs, the challenge is even greater due to sparse and delayed rewards.
-Advantage estimation is commonly employed to perform credit assignment in RL.
-Different existing RL methods primarily vary in the granularity of their advantage estimation, typically operating at two extremes, each of which has its own limitations.
+Reinforcement learning (RL) has become the cornerstone for training state-of-the-art reasoning large language models (LLMs), such as OpenAI o1~\cite{openai2024openaio1card}, DeepSeek R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, Kimi K1.5~\cite{kimiteam2025kimik15scalingreinforcement}, and Qwen3~\cite{qwen3technicalreport}.
+These models demonstrate RL's unique ability to cultivate advanced reasoning capabilities, particularly in complex, STEM-related tasks.
+However, achieving both effectiveness and efficiency in RL training hinges on addressing a fundamental challenge: \emph{credit assignment, i.e., accurately attributing success or failure to individual actions within a sequence}~\cite{credit-assignment-def}.
+In the context of LLMs, where actions correspond to generated tokens, this challenge is even greater due to sparse and delayed rewards that are typically only available at the end of the response.
+Advantage estimation is the common approach for credit assignment in RL, and existing methods differ in the granularity of advantage estimation, typically operating at two extremes, each with its own limitations.